Nazar-Pichak/CarZone/README.md

 - **Responsive Design**: The website is fully responsive and works seamlessly on all devices.
 - **Contact Form**: Users can contact car dealers directly through a built-in contact form.
 - **Favorites**: Users can save their favorite car listings for easy access later.
-- **Reviews and Ratings**: Users can leave reviews and ratings for car listings.
 - **Integration with Third-Party Services**: Integration with services like Google Maps for location-based searches and social media for sharing listings.